Space Battleship Yamato: Farewell to Space Battleship Yamato (1978)

 The success of the Yamato movie in Japan led to the production of a second movie that would end the story.
 Also going by the name Arrivederci Yamato, Farewell to Space Battleship Yamato, set in the year 2201, shows the Yamato crew going up against the White Comet Empire, a mobile city fortress called Gatlantis, from the Andromeda Galaxy.
 A titanic space battle results in the crew going out on a suicide mission to save humanity.
 The film has been considered as a non-canonical, alternate timeline.

 Space Battleship Yamato II (1978)

-Viewer dissatisfaction with the ending of Arrivederci Yamato prompted the production of a second Yamato television season which retconned the film and presented a slightly different plot against Zōdah (Prince Zordar in the Star Blazers dub) and his Comet Empire, and ended without killing off the Yamato or its primary characters.
+Viewer dissatisfaction with the ending of Arrivederci Yamato prompted the production of a second Yamato television season which retconned the film and presented a slightly different plot against Emperor Zwordar (Prince Zordar in the Star Blazers dub) and his Comet Empire, and ended without killing off the Yamato or its primary characters.
 Like Arrivederci, the story is set in the year 2201, and expands the film story to 26 episodes.
 This second season featured additional plots such as a love story between Teresa (Trelaina) and Yamato crew member Daisuke Shima (Mark Venture), and an onboard antagonism between Kodai and Saito (Knox), leader of a group of space marines.

 Footage from Arrivederci Yamato was reused in the second season, particularly in the opening titles.
 The sequence of the Yamato launching from water was also reused in two of the subsequent movies.